WooodHead/2ndBrain/@Triage/_START HERE.md

 Welcome to the LYT Kit.
 LYT stands for **Linking Your Thinking**.
 ### Basics
 - Do we agree on the [[Guiding Principles of PKM]]?
-- Learn how the [[Zettelkasten and LYT Frameworks]] work in tandem.
+- Learn how the [[11.03 Zettelkasten and LYT Frameworks]] work in tandem.

 ### Overview
 - [[LYT Kit]] - This is the MOC of this kit.